About the Internationalization (i18n) Activity

 The Internationalization Activity aims to ensure universal access to the World Wide Web.
 The work takes place in the following groups:

-The Internationalization Working Group reviews specifications produced by other W3C Working Groups, looking for any issues that would cause barriers to deployment and use of Web technologies due to language, script, region or culture.
-It also produces its own documents.
-These include requirements, guidelines and proposals for specification writers, as well as educational resources and outreach to help developers and content authors better understand and more widely implement the internationalization aspects of W3C technology.
+The Internationalization Working Group provides a wide range of advice and support for groups developing or using international aspects of the Web.
+It reviews specifications produced by other W3C Working Groups, looking for any issues that would cause barriers to deployment and use of Web technologies due to language, script, region or culture, and provides discusses issues with those groups.
+It also produces its own documents and content.
+This includes requirements, guidelines and proposals for specification writers, as well as educational resources, checkers and outreach to help developers and content authors better understand and more widely implement the internationalization aspects of W3C technology.
+The group also develops tests for internationalization features on the Web, and produces summaries of their results.
 [Home page] [Charter]

 Join the group